H. P. Lovecraft: Philosophical

-H. P. Lovecraft's writings have influenced the speculative realist philosophical movement during the early twentieth-first century.
+Lovecraft's writings have influenced the speculative realist philosophical movement during the early twenty-first century.
 The four founders of the movement, Ray Brassier, Iain Hamilton Grant, Graham Harman, and Quentin Meillassoux, have cited Lovecraft as an inspiration for their worldviews.
 Graham Harman wrote a monograph, Weird Realism: Lovecraft and Philosophy, about Lovecraft and philosophy.
 In it, he argues that Lovecraft was a "productionist" author.
 He describes Lovecraft as having been an author who was uniquely obsessed with gaps in human knowledge.
 He goes further and asserts Lovecraft's personal philosophy as being in opposition to both idealism and David Hume.
 In his view, Lovecraft resembles Georges Braque, Pablo Picasso, and Edmund Husserl in his division of objects into different parts that do not exhaust the potential meanings of the whole.
 The anti-idealism of Lovecraft is represented through his commentary on the inability of language to describe his horrors.
 Harman also credits Lovecraft with inspiring parts of his own articulation of object-oriented ontology.
 According to Lovecraft scholar Alison Sperling, this philosophical interpretation of Lovecraft's fiction has caused other philosophers in Harmon's tradition to write about Lovecraft.
 These philosophers seek to remove human perception and human life from the foundations of ethics.
 These scholars have used Lovecraft's works as the central example of their worldview.
 They base this usage in Lovecraft's arguments against anthropocentrism and the ability of the human mind to truly understand the universe.
 They have also played a role in Lovecraft's improving literary reputation by focusing on his interpretation of ontology, which gives him a central position in Anthropocene studies.